arif6371/Live-Docs-A-Collabrative_Editor/README.md

 Replace the placeholder values with your actual Clerk & LiveBlocks credentials.
 You can obtain these credentials by signing up on the [Clerk](https://clerk.com/) and [Liveblocks](liveblocks.io/) website.

 Figma design of Live Docs->   https://www.figma.com/design/IBIcdzJghLtiqeEmgcSNhl/LiveDocs---Live-Editor?node-id=2-2

+This design will help us to understand the full fledge structure and design effeciency of this app made by Arif

 **Running the Project**